ArduPilot/ardupilot_wiki/common/source/docs/common-tbs-rc.rst

 If you are using CRSF for RC input as well then nothing more needs to be done in order to enable VTX control.

-If you only with to use CRSF for VTX control then connect the VTX to the UART in the normal way - TX to RX and RX to TX and configure the UART connection as follows:
+If you only wish to use CRSF for VTX control then connect the VTX to the UART in the normal way - TX to RX and RX to TX and configure the UART connection as follows:

 - Set :ref:`SERIAL4_PROTOCOL <SERIAL4_PROTOCOL>` = 29